SureshMaibam/privacy-policy/README.md

 <h2>Changes to This Privacy Policy</h2>
 <p>
-This policy may be updated from time to time.
-Changes will be reflected on this page.
+This Privacy Policy may be updated from time to time.
+Any changes will be reflected on this page.
 </p>

 <h2>Contact Information</h2>